RichardBradley/liquibase.github.com/_posts/2020-01-06-top-10-findings-liquibase-survey.md

 subnav: subnav_blog.md
 title: Top 10 Findings from Our Liquibase Community Survey
 ---
+# Top 10 Findings from Our 2019 Liquibase Community Survey

 First, a huge THANK YOU to everyone who participated in the Liquibase community survey.
 We had the best turnout ever and really appreciate all of the great input and feedback.
 We’ve already adjusted our road map to make sure we are building the features that you are asking for.
 The system works!
 Here are the top 10 findings from our survey.

 ## 1 — Most Liquibase users are developers.